-Considering the time allocated to on-going large-programs, in 2021A the following time is available for Large Programs:
+Considering the time allocated to on-going large-programs, in 2022A the following time is available for Large Programs:

-- NOT: 10 nights per semester (maximum of 4 semesters)
+- Mercator: 10 nights per semester (up to 4 semesters).

 All large programs will be evaluated by the CAT and advised by external expert referees, based on the above criteria.
 Yearly progress reports are expected, and a final report to the CAT is due at the end of the project.
 Raw data from long-term programs will follow the same proprietary period as regular proposals.
 Up to 66% of the time distributed by the CAT on the Liverpool (LT), Mercator, STELLA, and INT, up to 33% of the time on NOT and TNG, and up to 15% of the time on the WHT may be assigned to large programs.